Vessaliux/e-commerce/readme.md

-Clone the repository, then run the following commands from the root directory of the project:
+Clone the repository, then run the following commands from the root of the project directory:

 ```
 mv ./.env.test ./.env